 Missing out on sleep damages your decision-making abilities and makes you more likely to binge eat and less likely to exercise, both significant detriments to health.
 Sleeping at least seven hours per night leads to better and longer workouts, and it can help improve other factors like memory, coordination, and mood.

 Evaluate your nighttime habits and try not to watch TV or surf the web late at night.
 Consider ways to replace screen time with time for sleep.
 This will allow you to rise earlier and get things done in the morning before the full demands of the day start piling up.

 Making Habits Stick

-It’s great to focus on healthy habits, but many people struggle making them stick long term.
+It’s great to focus on healthy habits, but many people struggle to make them stick long term.
 Here are some tips:

-Your doctor can offer additional tips how to establish healthy habits and stick to them.
+Your doctor can offer additional tips on how to establish healthy habits and stick to them.

 “5 Ways to Make Time for Healthy Habits.”
 WebMD. https://www.webmd.com/balance/guide/making-time-for-healthy-lifestyle#1

 “3 ways to make healthy habits stick.”
 The Mayo Clinic. http://www.mayoclinic.org/healthy-lifestyle/adult-health/in-depth/make-healthy-habits-stick/art-20270175